Key-Securities/Key-Securities/README.md

 Key-Securities.org was created to provide helpful information to increase your individual privacy and security, as well as to prevent illegal mass surveillance in the best way possible.

-The website is built in plain HMTL & CSS with minimal memory consumption, no fingerprints and darknet conformal.
+The website is built in plain HMTL & CSS with minimal memory consumption.